sqlparser/sqlflow_public/databases/snowflake/grabit-snowflake-command-line.md

-## Automated data lineage from SQL Server (Command Line Mode)
+## Automated data lineage from snowflake (Command Line Mode)
-This article introduces how to discover the data lineage from SQL Server scripts or the SQL Server database and automatically update it.
+This article introduces how to discover the data lineage from snowflake scripts or the snowflake database and automatically update it.
-So the business users and developers can see the SQL Server data lineage graph instantly.
+So the business users and developers can see the snowflake data lineage graph instantly.

 ### Software used in this solution
 - [SQLFlow Cloud](https://sqlflow.gudusoft.com) Or [SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/)